• Skip to primary navigation

 Mother’s Day – it’s complicated, isn’t it?

 For so many of us, Mother’s Day brings a lot of joy and cause for celebration.
-Unfortunately, there are also so many women that experience a sense of sadness and loss on this day.
+Unfortunately, there are also so many women who experience a sense of sadness and loss on this day.

-But I had my moments of anger and sadness and the textbook stages of dealing with grief.
+But I had moments of anger and sadness and the textbook stages of dealing with grief.
 This was especially true the first Mother’s Day without my mom.

 My mom was the kind of mom that Hallmark would make cards about – kind, compassionate, thoughtful, selfless, supportive, and unconditionally loving.
 I felt very privileged for having had such a wonderful mother, and for having had such a wonderful relationship with her.